box/developer.box.com/guides/box-ai/ai-tutorials/prerequisites.md

 </Message>

-## Create a custom application
+## Create a platform application

-First you need to create a custom application you will use to make calls.
-To create an application, follow the guide on [creating custom apps][createapps].
+First you need to create a platform application you will use to make calls.
+To create an application, follow the guide on [creating platform apps][createapps].

 ## Enable Box AI API access